Your Alternative Guide to Buenos Aires

 Charles is tonight’s Good Gringo.
-It is his first weekend in Buenos Aires, though he has done some traveling before, so he is quite skilled at to fitting into other cultures.
+It is his first weekend in Buenos Aires, though he has done some traveling before, so he is quite skilled at fitting into other cultures.
 He understands that every place he visits is unique, and enjoys learning new customs.

 Larry, on the other hand, is a Bad Gringo.
 He has had similar traveling experiences to Charles, though tends to generalize and group together different cultures.
 He has been to Latin America before, Cancun, Mexico to be exact, and expects Buenos Aires to be the same.
 He can’t wait to drink frozen margaritas and do tequila shots.